-90 The standards materials were purchased from Sigma-Aldrich Ltd. (St Louis, USA).
-Acetonitrile, acetic acid, potassium hexacyanoferrate (II), zinc acetate, sulfanilamide chloride 91 and n-(1-naphtyl) ethylenediamine were purchased from Merck (Darmstadt, Germany).
-Acids 92 used for sample digestion were of Hiperpur grade from Panreac (Darmstadt, Germany).
-93 Standard solutions for elemental analysis were purchased from Carlo Erba (Paris, France), 94 95 Merck and Pancreac.
+The standards materials were purchased from Sigma-Aldrich Ltd. (St Louis, USA).
+Acetonitrile, acetic acid, potassium hexacyanoferrate(II), zinc acetate, sulphanilamide chloride and N-(1-naphtyl) ethylenediamine were purchased from Merck (Darmstadt, Germany).
+Acids used for sample digestion were of Hiperpur grade from Panreac (Darmstadt,

+Germany).
+Standard solutions for elemental analysis were purchased from Carlo Erba (Paris, France), Merck, and Panreac.
 All reagents were of analytical reagent grade.
 Ultrapure water generated by the Milli-Q System (Millipore, Darmstadt, Germany) was used.
-SPE cartridge (ENVI-186 96 ml) and PTFE sample filter (25 mm x 0,45 μm) were purchased from SUPELCO Co.
-(St 97 98 Louis, USA)
+SPE cartridge (ENVI-18 6 ml) and PTFE sample filter (25 mm $\times$ 0,45 $\mu$ m) were purchased from SUPELCO Co.
+(St Louis, USA).

-99 1.2 Plant material and growth conditions
+1.2.
+Plant material and growth conditions

-Potato varieties Rioja, Hópehely and White Lady originate from the commercial breeding 100 101 programme of University of Pannonia, Potato Research Centre, Keszthely, Hungary.
-The varieties show complex resistance to potato virus Y, X A and leaf roll virus (PVY, PVX, PVA 102 103 and PLRV) as to common scab (Streptomyces scabies).
+Potato cultivars Rioja, Hópehely, and White Lady originate from the commercial breeding programme of the University of Pannonia, Potato Research Centre, Keszthely, Hungary.
+The cultivars show complex resistance to potato virus Y, X, and A, leaf roll virus (PVY, PVX, PVA, and PLRV), and also to common scab (Streptomyces scabies).
 Cv.
-Hópehely and White Lady are resistant to potato golden cyst nematode (Globodera rostochiensis, pathotype Ro1 and Ro4) 104 while White Lady has high field resistance to potato late blight (Phytophthora infestans).
-105 During their breeding exotic potato species S. acaule, S. demissum, S. stoloniferum, S. vernei, 106 107 S. tuberosum ssp. andigenum were used as source of resistance genes.
-Varieties were cultivated under conventional and organic farming conditions at Keszthely and Rábcakapi, 108 Hungary in four replications where 56 plants represented one replicate in 2007-2009.
-Organic 109 farming conditions, applied plant nutrition and plant protection were certified by Biocontroll 110 Hungária Nonprofit Ltd. Soil parameters were determined by official soil sampling and 111 112 measurements.
+Hópehely and White Lady are resistant to potato golden cyst nematode (Globodera rostochiensis, pathotype Ro1 and Ro4), while White Lady has high field resistance to potato late blight (Phytophthora infestans).
+During their breeding, exotic potato species S. acaule, S. demissum, S. stoloniferum, S. vernei, and S. tuberosum ssp. andigenum were used as sources of resistance genes.
+The cultivars were cultivated under conventional and organic farming conditions at Keszthely and Rábcakapi, Hungary in four replications, where 56 plants represented one replicate in 2007-2009.
+Organic farming conditions, applied plant nutrition and plant protection, were certified by Biokontroll Hungária Nonprofit Ltd. Soil parameters were determined by official soil sampling and measurements.
 No irrigation was applied at any location and any of the years.
-Applied plant p1 113

-114 2.3.
+Applied plant protection technologies allowed healthy plant development till natural maturing.

+1.3.
 Sampling

-After harvest 20 kg of tubers from each experimental parcel representing the farming technologies were collected.
-For the 3 parallel measurements 3 x 3 tubers were selected and prepared to get homogenous samples.
+After harvest, 20 kg of tubers from each experimental parcel representing the farming technologies were collected.
+For the 3 parallel measurements $3 \times 3$ tubers were selected and prepared to get homogenous samples.

-118 1.4.
+1.4.
 Potato processing

-Potatoes were washed, peeled (2 mm thickness) according to the food processing technology, crushed by chopper (Philips HR 1392).
-All of analyses were carried out with peeled raw materials but for the comparison of the farming systems the same sample preparation is adequate.
+Potatoes were washed, peeled (2 mm thickness) according to the food processing technology, and crushed by chopper (Philips HR 1392).
+All analyses were carried out with peeled raw materials but for the comparison of the farming systems this sample preparation is adequate.
 All samples were then freeze dried and subjected to further analysis.
 The lyophilised samples were ground to powder (Bosch MKM6003) and were stored at room temperature.
-The investigated components are stable at room temperature and our preliminary experiments proved that under the applied circumstances the freeze drying method did notdamage any of these compounds.
+The investigated components are stable at room temperature and our preliminary experiments proved that under the applied circumstances the freeze drying method did not damage any of these compounds.

-127 1.5.
+1.5.
 Chemical determinations

-128 1.5.1.
+1.5.1.
 Glycoalkaloid analysis.
-The analysis of glycoalkaloids was carried out by methods of 129 TÖMÖSKÖZI-FARKAS and co-workers (2006).
+The analysis of glycoalkaloids was carried out by methods of TÖMÖSKÖZI-FARKAS and co-workers (2006).